Zoeliu-duke/RNAseq_explorer_tutorial/README.md

 - **Real DESeq2 in R** — export a small bundle (count matrices + a ready-to-run R script), run genuine DESeq2 with one command, then import the results back so every figure shows authoritative DESeq2 numbers.

-> The RNA-seq Explorer application is a standalone HTML file — contact the lab for a copy.

 ## What the guide covers